NoahAndrews/SynchronizedMediaPlayer/README.md

 ### Tech Stack
 This software is built using JavaFX for the GUI and media playback functionality.
+This is my first ever JavaFX project, so I'm learning as I go.
 Gradle is being used as the build system.

 ### Other Documents
 * The changelog for this software can be found in [CHANGELOG.md](CHANGELOG.md)